Arki Dikania Wisnu: MVP Season (2016–17)

-First Championship in the IBL (2017-18)
+First Championship in the IBL (2017–18)

-Wisnu was injured throughout the 2017-18 season.
+Wisnu was injured throughout the 2017–18 season.
 However, despite not having Wisnu for half the season, Satria Muda still finish the season as the top seed on its division and second best seeding overall with 15 wins and 2 losses.
 Despite the injury, Wisnu still made a huge impact when he played and ended the season averaging career high in 3-point percentage with 38.0%.
 He was also selected as an All-star and All-Indonesian First Team.

 Being the first seed made Satria Muda immediately qualified for the semi-final where they faced Hangtuah Sumsel led by their exciting foreign duo of Nashon George, Keenan Palmore and the 2017-18 Rookie of The Year, Abraham Wenas.
 Satria Muda defeated Hangtuah in 3 games and move on to face the top seeded Pelita Jaya again in the final led by the league's MVP, Xaverius Prawiro.
-Wisnu and Satria Muda won their first game at home 73-63 to lead the series in 1-0.
+Wisnu and Satria Muda won their first game at home 73–63 to lead the series in 1–0.
 They then faced Pelita Jaya at their home, Gor Mahasiswa Soemantri Brojonegoro for the next 2 games.
-Wisnu lost game 2 in a blowout 78-94 loss.
-Satria Muda then rallied together and beat Pelita Jaya 69-64 to win the championship and preventing a back-to-back final defeat to Pelita Jaya.
+Wisnu lost game 2 in a blowout 78–94 loss.
+Satria Muda then rallied together and beat Pelita Jaya 69–64 to win the championship and preventing a back-to-back final defeat to Pelita Jaya.
 This championship is Wisnu's fourth championship of his professional career and the very first in the IBL.

-All-star selection (2018-19)
+All-star selection (2018–19)

 Wisnu was again selected as an all-star starter for the 2019 IBL all-star game alongside his teammates, Jamarr Johnson and Dior Lowhorn.

 National team

-Arki is a member of Indonesian basketball team in the 2012 SEABA Cup, 2015 Southeast Asian Games, 2017 SEABA Championship and 2017 Southeast Asian Games.
+Arki is a member of Indonesian basketball team in the 2012 SEABA Cup, 2015 Southeast Asian Games, 2017 SEABA Championship and 2017 SEA Games.